Letter from our

 head of real estate sustainability

 Over the past year, we’ve seen the tremendous impact buildings can have on our health and well-being.
 In 2020, we aligned with global health authorities and local government regulations to develop a comprehensive Return to Office program.
-We also engaged Dr. Joseph Allen and his consulting company, 9 Foundations Inc., to aid in developing an internal playbook outlining our operational policies and procedures.
-In partnership with Dr. Allen, we also provided guidance on the best health and safety practices for the pandemic through our Healthy Building webinars.
+We also provided guidance on the best health and safety practices for the pandemic through our Healthy Building webinars, and ultimately achieved Fitwel Viral Response Module (VRM) certification with distinction at the entity-level.

 As a global real estate owner, we recognize we are in a unique position to lead the transition to a low-carbon economy.
-It’s well known that buildings consume substantial amounts of energy and water, generating approximately 40% of greenhouse gas (GHG) emissions globally.2 With this in mind, we developed a GHG model to identify multiple abatement opportunities and model reduction scenarios, setting a reduction target of 80% by 2050.
+It’s well known that buildings consume substantial amounts of energy and water, generating approximately 40% of greenhouse gas (GHG) emissions globally.2 With this in mind, we developed a GHG model to identify multiple abatement opportunities and model reduction scenarios, setting a reduction target of 80% by 2050 for our real estate portfolio

 Finally, to date, over 80% of our global portfolio carries a green building certification.
 We look forward to increasing these certifications in the future.